 Each subscription level comes with a different Maximum Operation Size and Operations Per Month allowance.
 The maximum size decides the size, in bytes, for a single operation, this includes the total size of all source files in a single merge operation as well as the size of a single conversion.

 The number of operations per month are the number of individual operations carried out.
-Examples of a single operation are: converting a file, watermarking a file, securing a file, carrying out OCR on a single document etc.
+Examples of a single operation are: converting a file, watermarking a file, securing a file, carrying out OCR on a single page etc.

 What happens when I run out of monthly Operations?